1993–94 Lake Superior State Lakers men's ice hockey season: NCAA tournament

 The Lakers headed to Saint Paul for a meeting with Harvard.
 Lake State's third game of the tournament ended in much the same manner as the first two with overtime being needed but team captain Clayton Beddoes' goal just past the 4-minute mark sent Lake Superior to its third consecutive championship game.
 The three nail-biting finishes had left their mark on the team with Jeff Jackson downing Tums and Blaine Lacher finding hair coming off in his mask.

 Their final game came against the top eastern seed, Boston University, and they were expecting to weather a storm from the favored Terriers who had outscored opponents by more than 40 goals in the first period alone that season.
 Instead, it was the Lakers who got off to a hot start with one goal in the first period to BU's none.
 The score might have been a surprise but what was truly shocking was how poorly Boston University had played; the Terriers had only been able to muster 2 shots on goal in the first 20 minutes, and that didn't bode well for their chances.
 When Kurt Miller put the Lakers' up 3–0 the shot chart read 21–3 in the Lakers favor.
 BU did score in the second period but by then the route was on and Lake Superior ended up scoring nine goals from seven different players.
 The 9–1 win was the largest margin of victory and most goals scored by one team since 1961.
-More importantly was the fact that Lake Superior finally got a national championship without a cloud of controversy hanging over the victory.
+More importantly was that Lake Superior finally got a national championship without a cloud of controversy hanging over the victory.